Skip to main contentArrow Right

 Organizations of all sizes struggle to manage the ballooning number of customer identities across their apps and other digital properties.
 Identity silos, hard-coded user journeys, and complex identity protocols result in poor user and dev experience as well as potential security gaps.

-Below, we’ll break down the differences and explain when to use each approach.
+Below, we’ll break down the differences of SSO vs. federation and explain when to use each approach.

 The diagram below shows an example of how OIDC federated authentication works with Descope: